Your rights and responsibilities

 Your rights during the pandemic

-During the pandemic, and various shutdowns, you have the right to live and work in a discrimination and harassment free environment.
+During the pandemic, and while various restrictions are in place, you have the right to live and work in a discrimination and harassment free environment.

 You have the right not to be discriminated against because of your race, disability, family responsibilities and a number of other grounds.